noynaert/act311spring2019/Week_01_--_VS_Code_and_Git_Notes/040_Markdown.md

 Emoji cheatsheet: https://www.webfx.com/tools/emoji-cheat-sheet/

 This is a lot like HTML and LaTeX, except in this case github supports emoji, but preview does not.
-So be careful.
+So be careful. :scream: